portrino/px_hybrid_auth/Documentation/ForDevelopers/Index.rst

    :Method:
       initializeNewLoginAction()
    :Description:
-      Slot is called if an error occured during initializing the newLoginAction()
+      Slot is called if an error occurred during initializing the newLoginAction()